Keith Chiasson

 Keith Raymond Chiasson is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2018 election.
 He represents the electoral district of Tracadie-Sheila as a member of the Liberal Party.

 Chiasson was re-elected in the 2020 provincial election.
+As of September 8, 2024, he serves as the Official Opposition critic for Local Government and Local Governance Reform.
+He was re-elected in the 2024 general election in the riding of Tracadie.
+On November 1, 2024, it was announced that he was placed on the cabinet as Minister of Indigenous Affairs.